Holding Library: The specific library to which borrowed material belongs AKA Owning Library (when not the Home Library).

 Maximum number of GIL Express requests: 50

-Obvious exemptions for remote GIL Express are materials on Course Reserves, Reference, Special Collections, special permission items, materials with shortened loan periods and certain lab collections.
-Each institution may also wish to identify specific item types, such as Media, as not eligible for GIL Express.
+Obvious exemptions for remote GIL Express are Course Reserves, Reference, Special Collections, special permission items, materials with shortened loan periods and certain lab collections.
+Each institution may also choose to identify specific item types, such as Media, as not eligible for GIL Express.
 Institutions may wish to distinguish between remote GIL Express and walk-up GIL Express when deciding how materials circulation.
 An institution may deny GIL Express remote and/or walk-up requests for items on a case-by-case basis.

 The statewide loan period for GIL Express is 28 days.
 The GIL Express loan period is uniform at all USG institutions for all patron groups who borrow through GIL Express.